Company Registration FAQs

 To lodge online you will need your corporate key.
 This is sent to your registered office by ASIC upon registration.
 When you have this key you can register for online access with ASIC to lodge forms.

-Q. How can eCompanies register my company for me?
+How can eCompanies register my company for me?

 We are an ASIC registered agent, agent no.: 26944.
 ASIC registered agents can lodge documents including company registrations on behalf of third parties.

-We are an ASIC accredited software provider software rego. no.:2053.
+We are also an ASIC accredited software provider software rego. no.:2053.
 This means we have our own direct electronic link to ASIC, allowing us to lodge your registration at any time of day, any day of the week.

 For some more information on the registration process read our how it works page.